-Calculate chiller savings using an annual 8,760 hourly calculation method or an energy simulation model instead of the bin analysis method.
-Using an 8,760 hourly calculation method will account for variable temperatures and change in average demand during the summer and winter peak periods, resulting in more accurate demand savings calculations.
+Calculate chiller savings using an annual 8,760 hourly spreadsheet calculation method instead of the bin analysis method.
+Using an 8,760 hourly spreadsheet calculation method will account for variable temperatures and change in average demand during the summer and winter peak periods resulting in more accurate savings calculations.